LukasMurdock/LukasMurdock.github.io/_posts/2020-10-07-standard-automation.md

 ## Standardized processes should be automated
 This is largely how I feel about how educational subjects like math and accounting are taught.

-If the goal is to memorize a standardized process instead of intuitively recreating how people came up with this stuff—which is what is the valuable stuff—then why shouldn’t we let computers do it?
+If the goal is to memorize a standardized process instead of intuitively recreating how people came up with this stuff—which is the valuable stuff—then why shouldn’t we let computers do it?

 ### But what if that all goes away?
 The most common argument I hear is, *“But what if that all goes away and you have to know it?”*